What Puts You at Risk for the Flu?

 The American Lung Association offers an online flu vaccine clinic locator.
 Visit the site, enter your zip code and a date (or dates), and receive information about clinics scheduled in your area.

 There's also a nasal flu vaccine called FluMist, which contains weakened live viruses.
 People with HIV/AIDS and other medical conditions that weaken the immune system should not receive the live influenza vaccine.
 FluMist is approved for use among healthy persons between the ages of 2 years and 49 years.
+Also, the CDC now recommends the nasal spray vaccine for healthy children 2 through 8 years old when it is available.

 For in-depth information, see WebMD's Flu Shot: Influenza Vaccine and Side Effects.